pulumi/pulumi-hugo/themes/default/content/learn/pulumi-operations/policy-as-code/index.md

 $ pulumi policy new aws-typescript
 ```

 4. Tweak the Policy Pack in the `index.ts` file as desired.
-The existing policy in the template (which is annotated below) mandates that an AWS S3 bucket not have public read or write permissions enabled.
+The existing policy
+  in the template (which is annotated below) mandates that an AWS S3 bucket not
+  have public read or write permissions enabled.

 Each Policy must have a unique name, description, and validation function.
+Here,
-Here we use the `validateResourceOfType` helper so that our validation function is only called for AWS S3 bucket resources.
-An enforcement level can be set on the Policy Pack (applies to all policies) and/or on each individual policy (overriding any Policy Pack value).
+we use the `validateResourceOfType` helper so that our validation function is
+only called for AWS S3 bucket resources.
+An enforcement level can be set on the
+Policy Pack (applies to all policies) and/or on each individual policy
+(overriding any Policy Pack value).

 ```typescript
 // Create a new Policy Pack.